OpenLake/Knowledge-Sharing-Platform/README.md

 ## :sparkles: Features
 - A Cross Platform Application so people can use them anywhere anytime.
-- Tech Stack : Django anb React/Angular(TBD)
+- Tech Stack : Django anb React

 ## 📄 Creating a PR